Neil Erickson: Biography

 The Ericksons had trouble raising crops and needed money to improve the ranch, so Erickson went to Bisbee to find work as a carpenter, leaving his family alone for months at a time.
 It wasn't until July 1903, when Erickson became the first park ranger for the new Chiricahua National Forest, that he was able to move back to the ranch.
 He spent about half of each year working from home and the rest at various ranger stations or the district headquarters in Paradise, on the other side of the Chiricahua Mountains.

 Between 1899 and 1915, Erickson and his family built a two-and-a-half-story ranch house with adobe and board-and-batten walls to replace their original log cabin.
 Two years after the house was completed, in 1917, the Forest Service transferred him to Flagstaff, in northern Arizona.
 At that time, Erickson and his wife moved out leaving their daughters in charge of the ranch.

 Their daughters Hildegard and Lillian soon made major improvements by adding additional land and buildings to their holdings.
 In 1917, Hildegard, began boarding guests at the ranch on weekends and Lillian soon gave up teaching to help with the business.
 After Hildegard married in 1920, Lillian continued to run the operation as a guest ranch called the Faraway Ranch.
-Lillian Erickson Riggs and her husband Edward Murray Riggs (1885-1950), who she married in 1923, managed the Faraway Ranch guest operations into the mid-1960s, with Lillian managing the ranch until her death in 1977.
+Lillian Erickson Riggs and her husband Edward Murray Riggs (1885–1950), whom she married in 1923, managed the Faraway Ranch guest operations into the mid-1960s, with Lillian managing the ranch until her death in 1977.

 Erickson remained in Flagstaff with his wife until his retirement in 1927, at which point they moved back to Faraway Ranch.
 They lived there for the rest of their lives, helping to improve the property and manage their daughter's guest ranch business.

-Erickson died in 1937 at age 78, followed by Emma who died Dec.
-12, 1950 at the age of 96.
-Both were buried in Erickson Pioneer Cemetery not far from their home.
+Erickson died in 1937 at age 78.

 Their former ranch house survives and is now the centerpiece of the Faraway Ranch Historic District in the Chiricahua National Monument.